-metispotato is my creative space.
-I’m Faith Trottier, a Métis artist, beader, and storyteller.
+My name is Faith Trottier, a Métis artist, beader, academic and storyteller.
+I’m also known on tiktok as metispotato.

-On my dad’s side, my family is connected to scrip in Edmonton, though like many Métis families, not all of it was ever received.
+On my dad’s side, my family received scrip in St Albert, AB.
 My grandma grew up around Kinuso and Whitecourt, and we’re part of the Lac Ste.
 Anne Métis community.
-Our family names are: L’hirondelle, Bellerose and Delorme, etc.
+We are L’hirondelles.

-I grew up moving between different places in BC and Edmonton, and I was raised around a lot of family and community from various West Coast First Nations, which shaped how I understand kinship and care.
+I grew up moving between different places in BC and Edmonton, and I was raised around a lot of family and community from various West Coast First Nations.
 I was also raised by my late stepdad Jackie, who was Cree from Muskeg Lake Cree Nation.
-He taught me a lot about showing up in the world and how to be a bougie gamer.

 I learned to bead in 2020 from my god-momma Auntie Alma and my mom Cherie.
 Since then, I’ve learned from a lot of incredible Métis artists and Elders, including Lisa Shepherd, Gregory Scofield, and Elder Denise McCuaig, as well as through sitting in circles, laughing, listening, and learning together.